microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **_Shared profile_**

-The `shared` profile is what the HotSpot JVM does today in terms of default ergonomics.
+The `shared` profile is what the HotSpot JVM does today regarding default ergonomics.

 **_Dedicated profile_**